t-cormier/da-stdp/README.md

 ### Model trained

-In this particular experiment, the rewarded behavior is the strengthening of a single synapse (arbitrarily chosen) within a recurrent network of spiking neurons (RSNN).
+In this particular experiment, the rewarded behavior is the strengthening of a single synapse (arbitrarily chosen) within a recurrent network of spiking neurons (RSNN):

 ![dastdp_model](/images/dastdp_model.png)